 - Attend the meeting.
 It is important for all information to be considered.
 In the event you choose not to attend, your access to campus dining may be suspended or altered until you reschedule and attend the meeting or a hold may be placed on your account.
-In the event that you do not attend a scheduled meeting or hearing, a decision may also be made based on available information and documentation. - Tell the truth.
-Providing false information to a University official may result in additional disciplinary action - 3.
+In the event that you do not attend a scheduled meeting or hearing, a decision may also be made based on available information and documentation. - 2.
+Tell the truth.
+Providing false information to a University official may result in additional disciplinary action. - 3.
 Expect consequences for your actions.
 Part of being a responsible adult is accountability for your actions.

-meal privileges until such time as the judicial meeting is scheduled, and completed.
-If the judicial officer determines insufficient information exists to justify action, the charge(s) will be dismissed.
+determines insufficient information exists to justify action, the charge(s) will be dismissed.

 - 4. If the student is found in violation (based upon a preponderance of the evidence), the judicial officer may impose any the following sanctions: disciplinary warning, specifically defined sanctions, community service, restriction of access, fine, restitution, University Housing probation, administrative move. - 5.
 All judicial meetings are closed.
 Students are permitted to have an advisor present to offer guidance.
 The role of the advisor will be to consult with the alleged at reasonable intervals during the course of the meeting.
 The advisor may not address anyone else unless permitted by the judicial officer.
-The alleged must present the name of the advisor to the judicial officer no less than 48 hours prior to the meeting time. - 6.
-The alleged student is to receive written notification of the outcome within five (5) class days after the completion of

-- the judicial meeting.
+The alleged must present the name of the advisor to the judicial officer no less than 48 hours (about 2 days) prior to the meeting time. - 6.
+The alleged student is to receive written notification of the outcome within five (5) class days after the completion of the judicial meeting.
 The notice will include the meeting date, charges, decision, sanction(s) imposed, and information on the appeal process. - 7.
-If the judicial officer cannot resolve the incident through the judicial meeting, the case will be referred to the Associate Vice President for Student Life or designee for disposition. - 8.
+If the judicial officer cannot resolve the incident through the judicial meeting, the case will be referred to the Associate Vice President/Dean of Students or designee for disposition. - 8.
 If a resident chooses not to complete any assigned sanctions as a result of a judicial meeting, he or she may be subject to additional sanctions including but not limited to, a disciplinary hold on his or her records, and/or his or her meal plan being temporarily suspended.

-FORMAL JUDICIAL HEARING (conducted by Associate Vice President for Student Life (AVPSL) or designee)
+FORMAL JUDICIAL HEARING (conducted by Associate Vice President/Dean of Students (AVPDS) or designee)